 A community is defined as a settlement area within a regional district electoral area or an established or proposed service area.

 - Improvement Districts or Water Utilities applications must be made by a sponsoring regional district or municipality.
 Ownership of the infrastructure and associated assets must be transferred to the sponsor if approved for funding.
 See the Program Guide for details.

-Funding is available up to 90% of the eligible project costs (75% Government of Canada, 15% Province of British Columbia)
+Funding is available up to 90% of the eligible project costs (75% Government of Canada, up to 15% Province of British Columbia)